alexing/beehero-ml-pipeline/README.md

   - pass: `airflow`
 - To simulate a simple pipeline you should run the file `integration_test.py`

-b.
-How to access outputs and logs
+### How to access outputs and logs

 - Folder `pipeline/tests/sensor_timeseries` contains already different timeseries divided by `sensor_id` (these were extracted from the train_df that was given with the task).
 - As soon as the test is ran, the directory `pipeline/tests/sensor_features` will contain the output of the feature engineering model per sensor.
 - In `pipeline/tests/ready_data_for_clustering` will contain the aggregation of all of this data, ready to feed to the clustering algorithm
 - `pipeline/tests/predictions` will contain the output of said model.
-- `pipeline/tests/logs` contain two files. `results_db.txt` is a text file that simulates a db for storing the results of the clustering algorithm.
+- `pipeline/tests/logs` contains two files. `results_db.txt` is a text file that simulates a db for storing the results of the clustering algorithm.
 `metrics_db.txt` does the same but for storing the metrics of retraining the clustering algorithm and inferring new clusters.
 - Directory `pipeline/models` contains different versions of the clustering and feature models.
 The pipeline always takes the latest one.
 A new clustering model results from running the retrain_model pipeline (this is triggered at the end of the tests).
+- Directories `pipeline/logs` and `pipeline/plugins` are Airflow-internal and not related to the task.

 # Design
 The whole pipeline is modeled around [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/index.html) orchestration tool.
 A local version is packed inside of a Docker compose.